UncleRus/OPWiki/source/appendices/bootloader.rst

 (Revo), OPLink mini (OPLM) and On Screen Display (OSD) are available for download below.

-.. warning:: All OP boards are different and require the appropriate bootloader to be installed, please ensure you download and use the correct version listed below.
+.. caution:: All OP boards are different and require the appropriate bootloader to be installed, please ensure you download and use the correct version listed below.